Saigō Takamori

 Saigō Takamori (西郷 隆盛; 23 January 1828 – 24 September 1877) was a Japanese samurai and politician who was one of the most influential figures in Japanese history.
 He played a key role in the Meiji Restoration, which overthrew the Tokugawa shogunate in 1868, and subsequently served in the new Meiji government.
 However, he later became disillusioned with the direction of the new regime and led the Satsuma Rebellion against it in 1877, in which he was killed.

 Born into a low-ranking samurai family in Satsuma Domain, Saigō rose to prominence as a retainer of Shimazu Nariakira, the daimyō of Satsuma.
 He was involved in national politics in Edo and Kyoto, advocating for shogunal reform and a stronger imperial role.
 After Nariakira's death, Saigō was exiled twice, first to Amami Ōshima and then to the harsher Okinoerabujima, periods during which he developed his political and philosophical ideas.
 Pardoned and recalled, he played a crucial part in forging the Satchō Alliance between Satsuma and Chōshū Domain, which was instrumental in the shogunate's downfall during the Boshin War.
 Saigō commanded imperial forces and negotiated the bloodless surrender of Edo Castle.

 In the Meiji government, Saigō initially held significant posts, including commander of the Imperial Guard, and was involved in major reforms such as the abolition of the han system.
 He was a central figure in the caretaker government during the Iwakura Mission.
 In 1873, he resigned from the government over policy disagreements, particularly the rejection of his proposal for a mission to Korea (Seikanron).
 Returning to his native Kagoshima, Saigō became the reluctant leader of disaffected samurai who rose against the central government in the Satsuma Rebellion.
 Despite initial successes, the rebellion was crushed by the numerically and technologically superior Imperial Japanese Army.
-Saigō died in the final battle at Shiroyama.
+Saigō died by seppuku after being critically wounded in the final battle at Shiroyama.
+All of his men were killed in action.

 Saigō's death cemented his legendary status.
 He is often referred to as "the last true samurai" and remains a highly popular and romanticized figure in Japan.
 His life and death have been the subject of numerous books, films, and artistic depictions, reflecting an enduring fascination with his character and his complex role in Japan's transition from feudalism to a modern state.
 While historical accounts of his actions and motivations vary, Saigō Takamori is widely regarded as a symbol of samurai virtue, sincerity, and tragic heroism.